uzbugg/crpyto/README.md

 # crpyto
 -A python crypto library with minimal dependencies

--Still in super early stages

 -One opt for future research could involve trying to deep-learn some mappings to break these crypto algos.

--Shoot me a message via arikanevsky@gmail.com
+-Shoot me a message via arikanevsky@gmail.com if interested in helping develop this into something cool and useful :)

 #TO DO
 - [ ] Keccak sha-3 [1]